 Fight and flight aren't the only possible responses to an emergency situation.
 Flight may actually make the problem worse.
 When is running a really bad idea?

-When disaster strikes, you may be stranded at home for a while.
+When a pandemic or disaster strikes, you may be stranded at home for a while.
 How will you manage?
 The good news is that there's already a wide range of useful survival tools right there in your kitchen or garage.

 You're stranded on a boat at sea, no substantial food or water for days, living off collected rain and already having lustily consumed the leather brim of your hat.
 That's when you realize there's a huge chunk of meat sitting right next to you.